 Simply having a policy that requires data-sharing is not enough.
-Governments need the organisational and technological infrastructure to make sharing a reality.
+Governments need the organizational and technological infrastructure to make sharing a reality.

 COVID-19 has shown that accelerated and responsive data collaboration is possible, so why not extend that same success to other diseases or other hard problems facing government?

-These seven strategies can keep the motivating force of a national crisis front and centre to create a culture that prizes the discovery, innovation and public good that comes from data-sharing and open science.
+These seven strategies can keep the motivating force of a national crisis front and center to create a culture that prizes the discovery, innovation, and public good that comes from data-sharing and open science.

-Achieving your mission outcomes, whether a small-scale programme or an enterprisewide
+Achieving your mission outcomes, whether a small-scale program or an enterprisewide

 initiative, demands ever-smarter insights—delivered faster than ever before.
 Doing that